Build a Line Follower with a Rover and a Webcam

 }

-1. Click Save config in the bottom left corner of the screen.
+1. Click Save in the top right corner of the screen.

-On the Raw JSON tab, replace the configuration with the following JSON configuration which adds the configuration for the vision service and the transform camera:
+With JSON mode selected, replace the configuration with the following JSON configuration which adds the configuration for the vision service and the transform camera:

 {